Justin8912/playground/docs/working-together-context.md

 ### 1. Feature Initialization

 - **Documentation Setup**: Copilot creates the directory structure and blank documentation files for the new feature
-- **Feature Introduction**: The Software Engineer writes the intro.md file, providing context about the feature, goals, and any relevant constraints
+- **Feature Introduction**: The Software Engineer writes the details of the story in Rally and will provide this story to the agent.
 - **Understanding Check**: Copilot confirms its understanding of the intro with the Software Engineer to ensure alignment

 ### 2. Planning Phase